-With an address in Newark, Delaware, Exceptional Care for Children is one of five available nursing homes in this area.
-This facility is among the most impressive nursing homes we found.
-Receiving an A+ in our grading scheme requires superb marks across the board.
-This is just about as good of a place as you'll find.
-This facility was also given impressive grades in all of the major categories.
+With an address in Newark, Delaware, Exceptional Care for Children is one of just a few available facilities there.
+This facility is ranked among the most impressive facilities we looked at.
+Receiving an A+ in our grading system requires first-rate performance across the board.
+This is really as good of a facility as you'll find.
+This facility was also given strong scores in all of the major categories we assessed.
 More information about these categories can be found below.

 Exceptional Care for Children